-With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year.
-It's 50
+With the Gay Pride season well and truly upon us, 2024 is going to be a bumper Pride year.
+After all the

-Ryan Faas has been reflecting on the annual summer gay must-have - a Pride tattoo.
+expected this year.
+OutUK correspondent Ryan Faas has been reflecting on the annual summer gay must-have - a Pride Tattoo.

-Like most outdoor summer gatherings Pride parades and festivals are excellent times
+Like most outdoor summer gatherings Pride parades and festivals are an excellent time

 to see everything from small Chinese characters to intricate full body designs on